 The longest trail in Hakuba is Happo-one’s 8-km beginner run.
 Fifty percent of the pistes are for intermediate skiers but there are areas like the Winter Olympics alpine and slalom courses that will satisfy experts too.

 Hakuba 47 owns the best and largest Snow Park in the valley.
 It is located beside Happo-one and connected to Goryu ski resort, both sharing the same lift ticket.

-The combined areas have decent amount of beginner and intermediate trails and 4 black pistes in total.
-Goryu’s steep black piste named Champion Expert Course is a must for advanced skiers, for experts looking for more action, Hakuba 47’s back side provides an extensive terrain for backcountry skiing and snowboarding.
+The combined areas have a decent amount of beginner and intermediate trails and 4 black pistes in total.
+Goryu’s steep black piste named Champion Expert Course is a must for advanced skiers, for experts looking for more action, Hakuba 47’s backside provides an extensive terrain for backcountry skiing and snowboarding.

 Sanosaka is a small ski resort great for families and snowboarders.
 Kashimayari, to the south, is mostly crowded with Japanese skiers and has the largest night skiing area.
 The newest and southernmost Jiigatake is the least crowded of all the resort but offers few gentle slopes for novices and intermediates.